How to write a musician bio: 9 powerful tips

 9. Make multiple versions

-The question most musicians ask when they sit down to write their bio is “How long should it be?”
-The answer to that is, it really depends on where you’re using or submitting it.
+The question most musicians ask when they sit down to write their bio is, “How long should it be?”
+The honest answer is it really depends on where you’re using or submitting it.
 As such, it’s helpful to have several different versions of your bio.

 The longer version of your artist bio will still begin with that same paragraph.
 This is because when you send someone the long version, they might actually want something quite short, so they’ll often copy and paste the first paragraph and leave out the rest.
 The first paragraph should, then, be able to stand on its own.